eupnea-project/eupnea-project.github.io/docs/project/glossary.md

 human-readable syntax and better ways to interact with the user).
 At its core the script is "just" a very fancy wrapper for about 150 bash calls.
-Depthboot was written with user-friendliness as the main goal (which is what Breath was lacking) and has a huge amount of exception catchers, user-friendly errors, automations, etc. making the process of creating a depthboot image as easy as possible.
+Depthboot was written with user-friendliness as the main goal (which is what Breath was lacking) and has a huge amount of exception catchers, user-friendlier errors, automations, etc. making the process of creating a depthboot image as easy and quick as possible.

 Note: Depthboot refers to both the [Depthboot-builder](https://github.com/eupnea-linux/depthboot-builder) script and all Chromebooks running the images created by it.

+#### Breath

+Breath is the original project at https://github.com/cb-linux/breath.
+It was founded and developed by [MilkyDeveloper](https://github.com/milkydeveloper) and was active from Apr 2021 until its archival in late Aug 2022.

 #### EupneaOS